parallaxinc/parallaxinc.github.io/README.md

         Some Other Thing: www.google.com

 If your project contains Github Releases, this site will automatically publish the latest release that is *not* marked as *draft* or *prerelease*.

+Step 3: Wait

+The site will be updated to reflect your changes in a day or so, or submit an issue requesting a rebuild for faster turnaround.